 Vishantie received her PhD in Structural Biology and Biochemistry from CU AMC in 2018, where she used biophysical approaches to determine the mechanism by which cytosine methylation alters mitochondrial transcription initiation.
 For her postdoc project, Vishantie will apply her classical protein biochemistry knowledge to understanding the altered protein interaction landscape in heart diseases using mass spectrometry.
 Outside of the lab she enjoys rock climbing, trail running with her dog Ender and cooking.

 Silas is a second-year PhD student in Structural Biology and Biochemistry at CU AMC.
 Originally from Kansas City, MO, he received his BS in Biology from Truman State University in May 2017.
 His research focuses on characterizing changes in protein glycosylation during the progression of heart disease and determining how these changes may affect cardiac proteostasis and protein-protein interactions.
 While not in the lab, he enjoys watching horror movies, hiking in the mountains, and illustration.

 Sara is a professional research assistant in the lab.
 She originates from Ironwood, MI and received her B.S. in Human Biology from Michigan State University in December 2012.
-From January 2015 to July 2019, Sara was a PRA in Dr. Tim McKinsey's lab where she was involved ins eating up, carrying out, and interpreting the data of many pre-clinical animal studies.
+From January 2015 to July 2019, Sara was a PRA in Tim McKinsey's lab where she was involved in setting up, carrying out, and interpreting the data of many pre-clinical animal studies.
 She hopes to continue her academic career by attending graduate school in the future.
-Outside of the lab, Sara enjoys spending time outside with her friends and family.
+Outside the lab, Sara enjoys spending time outside with friends and family.

 Julianna is a biology major at the University of Colorado Denver.